ischurov/indentml/README.md

 #### Allowed tags
 Only those tags are processed that are explicitly *allowed*.
 There are two sets defined: allowed block tags and allowed inline tags.
-The sequences that look like tags but are not in the appropriate set is considered as simple text.
+The sequences that look like tags but are not in the appropriate set are considered as simple text.

 #### Indents and whitespaces
 Indent of the first line after the block tag is a *base indent* of this tag.
 All lines that belong to tag will be stripped